JonathanSemelak/PCA4NAMD/README.md

 # PCA4NAMD
-A bunch of python scripts to perform PCA-like methods for non adiabatic molecula dynamics.
+A bunch of python scripts to perform PCA-like methods on non adiabatic molecular dynamics data.

 Briefly: